Who We Are

-- Services is the result of mergers and acquisitions that combined the resources of therapeutic foster care agencies across our service area.
+Benchmark Family Services is the result of mergers and acquisitions that combined the resources of therapeutic foster care agencies across our service area.
 Benchmark has a history of providing quality out of home placements to children in need since March of 1994.
-We have had the privilege of placing and managing the cases of thousands of youth throughout Kentucky, Georgia, Indiana and Texas over the past 18 years.
+We have had the privilege of placing and managing the cases of thousands of youth throughout Kentucky, Georgia, Indiana and Texas for over 20 years.

-- Benchmark uses ChildTrax, a placement management system, as its primary software application to track placements, progress of treatment and case management quality.
+Benchmark uses ASIware, a placement management system, as its primary software application to track placements, progress of treatment and case management quality.

 The Indiana Association of Resources and Child Advocacy (IARCA) is a 501(c)(4) IRS classified nonprofit Association of concerned agencies who not only care for children and families, but also care about them.
 Founded in 1944, IARCA has made a commitment to service by bringing together a diverse group of providers into a cohesive organization, committed to the provision of quality services so that these children and families may lead healthy and productive lives in our communities.

 IARCA represents approximately 90 member agencies in Indiana providing a broad array of services, including residential care, foster care, transitional/independent living, home-based services, shelter care and crisis stabilization.
 Our member agencies continually reflect their dedication and support to children and family services through their ongoing participation in IARCA-sponsored activities.